-146853-4:n:02/12/2013:MCS/mfc LRS2012-5966R3

-8 SYNOPSIS:
+155963-3:n:12/26/2013:MCS/tan LRS2013-4383R2

-Under existing law, the Alabama Taxpayers' Bill of Rights and Uniform Revenue Procedures Act governs the administrative procedures of the Department of Revenue and local governments relating to taxpayers' rights and responsibilities, refunds, penalties, assessments, and appeals.
+SYNOPSIS: Under existing law, the Alabama Taxpayers' 8 Bill of Rights and Uniform Revenue Procedures Act 9 10 governs the administrative procedures of the 11 Department of Revenue and local governments 12 relating to taxpayers' rights and responsibilities, 13

 This bill would amend the act to conform in several respects to the federal Taxpayers' Bill of Rights, including broader "innocent spouse" type relief, and make technical corrections to remove ambiguities and conflicts.
 This bill would require certain state tax income returns to be filed as a result of IRS audit changes, consistent with the Multistate Tax Commission's model statute, and increase a taxpayer's penalties for fraud, negligence, and frivolous appeals or returns, consistent with federal law.
 This bill would increase the time period in which a taxpayer has to file an appeal of a preliminary or final assessment.
-This bill would establish a new procedure for seeking an expedited revenue ruling from the department.